Under 6 months, babies like to watch and listen, so:

 - Agree on a quiet place to do homework.

-- Check with Host Parents if the television, music or computer can be on while the child is doing homework.
+- Check with the Host Parents if it is allowed to have a distraction like television or music on while the child is doing homework.

 - Agree on a reasonable homework schedule.
 Should homework be done after school or after dinner or after a short break before dinner?